gbmhunter/blog/content/electronics/components/transistors/silicon-controlled-rectifiers-scrs/index.md

 An SCR can be turned on electrically via the _gate_, just like a normal transistor, **but cannot be turned off as easily**.
 Once turned on, the SCR _latches_ on, even if the gate voltage is removed.
 It only turns off when the current through the SCR drops below the _holding current_, **and** then a sufficient reverse voltage is applied to a fixed length of time[^electronics-hub-scr-turn-off-methods].
 The process of turning a SCR off is called _commutation_.

-{{% img src="two-scrs-on-heatsinks.jpg" width="600px" caption="Two high-power SCRs in TO-93 packages that are mounted to heatsinks (the International Rectifier 151RB60 and an unknown SCR)." %}}
+{{% figure src="two-scrs-on-heatsinks.jpg" width="600px" caption="Two high-power SCRs in TO-93 packages that are mounted to heatsinks (the International Rectifier 151RB60 and an unknown SCR)." %}}

 ## Schematic Symbol